lzrwilliam/IntroductionToRobotics/README.md

-# Do not reproduce this part
-# Introduction To Robotics (2021 - 2022) ---- do not reproduce this part
+# General description, do not include this section in your repo as well.
+Start with the next section.
 Repo mock-up for "Introduction to Robotics" course.

 Each homework will be described in a subcategory.
 The description should include: